-With 2017 officially behind us, it’s time to turn our attention to creating better businesses in 2018.
-Big things will happen this year, too, thanks to new technology innovations that bring fresh opportunities and challenges to the table.
+With another year behind us, it’s time to turn our attention to creating better businesses this year.

 The usual marketing strategies like SEO, social media and conversion rate optimisation will continue to be important, of course.
-But, for the first time since mobile rocked the web – all the way back in 2007 – marketers will have to come to terms with an entirely different landscape in 2018.
+But, for the first time since mobile rocked the web – all the way back in 2007 – marketers will have to come to terms with an entirely different landscape this year.

 Here are the marketing strategies that will matter most this year.